DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 This can be used whenever you like to withdraw funds from your cold storage.

 If this is the firs time withdrawing from the wallet, we’re going to do two test withdrawals.
 The first one using your two hardware wallets.
-The second one using your third backup seed and one hardware wallet.
-That procedure is only necessary if you lose one seed or its passphrase and the corresponding hardware wallet.
-Normally, use the method described in "Withdrawal method 1".
+The second one using your backup seed (the last cosigner key) and one hardware wallet.
+The last procedure is only necessary if you lose one seed or its passphrase and the corresponding hardware wallet.
+Normally, use the method described in "Withdrawal method 1" as its easier.

 ### Withdrawal method 1

 Open your wallet in Electrum.
 Connect your 2 hardware wallets.
 You can connect both at the same time or one at a time.
-If you use them one at a time, start with Hardware Wallet A. On the Send tab, create an ordinary transaction with half of your test amount to an address you control (like an address in Wasabi Wallet or in another Electrum Wallet).
+If you use them one at a time, start with Hardware Wallet A. On the Send tab, create an ordinary transaction with about half of your test amount to an address you control (like an address in Wasabi Wallet or in another Electrum Wallet).
 Once the transaction is constructed click `Send`:

 ![Electrum 33](images/40_electrum_34.png)

-Sign and confirm the transaction with one Hardware Wallet at the time, start with Hardware Wallet A. If your hardware wallet has a screen, control the information (like address and amount) on the screen.
+Sign and confirm the transaction with one Hardware Wallet at the time, start with Hardware Wallet A. Control the information (like address and amount) on the hardware wallet.

 Once confirmed, your transaction should be broadcasted!